Sciance-Inc/core.dashboards_store/README.md

 |-----------	|-------------	|-------	|-------	| -------	|
 | paie |  No | human_resources 	| No 	| Yes 	|

+> This dashboard requiers the specification of a seed.

 ##### Populating the marts seed
 > This dashboard requiers the specification of the seeds in the `human_resources` mart.

-The seed must be populated in `cssXX/seeds/marts/human_resources/` and as per the definition of the `core/seeds/marts/human_resources/schema.yml` mart.
+The seed must be populated in `cssXX.data.tbe/seeds/marts/human_resources/` and as per the definition of the `core.data.tbe/seeds/marts/human_resources/schema.yml` mart.

-Please refer to the `human_resources` mart documentation (the schema file) for more details.
+Please refer to the `core.data.tbe/seeds/marts/human_resources/schema.yml` mart documentation to get the concrete implementation.

-Do not forget to refresh your seeds with the `dbt seeds --full-refresh` command.
+Do not forget to refresh your seeds with the `dbt seeds --select tag:human_resources --full-refresh` command.

 #### Dbt project specification
-> This dashboard requiers the `paie` interfaces to be enabled.
-Integrate the following code to your `cssXX/dbt_project.yml` file to enable the dasboard.
+> Update your `cssxx_tbe/dbt_project.yml` file with the following snippet.

 ```yaml
 # cssXX/dbt_project.yml